-- 58. As required by Regulation 2(3)(b)(vii) of the Investment Regulations, the Trustee's policy for non-financially material considerations is set out in this section.
+- 58. As required by Regulation 2(3)(b)(vii) of the Investment Regulations, the Trustee's policy for nonfinancially material considerations is set out in this section.
 This is a requirement from 1 October 2019. - 59.
 The Trustee notes empirical evidence from a number of sources that pension scheme members are likely to welcome the integration of ESG factors into portfolios.
 This includes evidence from a Deliberative Democracy exercise the Trustee carried out over the course of 2022, which involved a number of education and discussion sessions after which a small but representative group of members ranked sixteen beliefs around pension investment.
-The output of this exercise revealed a general preference from members to 'invest in a more resilient and positive future' and to 'engage actively, creating avenues for members to have more say in their pension and investments'.

-60. The Trustee has decided not to take non-financial considerations into account in the selection, retention and realisation of investments, however the output of the Deliberative Democracy exercise has been taken into account in respect of stewardship and governance decisions.
-For this purpose, non-financial matters means the views of the individual members and beneficiaries.
-This includes (but is not limited to) their ethical views and their views in relation to social and environmental impact and present and future quality of life of the members and beneficiaries of the Plan.
-Whilst the Deliberative Democracy exercise shows a general preference to invest ethically, the Trustee is of the view that there's still a lack of consensus of ethical views amongst the member base.
-The Trustee will keep the incorporation of non-financial factors into its investment strategy under review.
+The output of this exercise revealed a general preference from members to 'invest in a more resilient and positive future' and to 'engage actively, creating avenues for members to have more say in their pension and investments'. - 60.
+The Trustee has decided not to take non-financial considerations into account in the selection, retention and realisation of investments, however the output of the Deliberative Democracy exercise has been taken into account in respect of stewardship and governance decisions.
+For this purpose, non-financial matters includes the views of the individual members and beneficiaries as the Trustee is of the view that there's still a lack of consensus of ethical views amongst the member base.